johnalison/obsidian-notes/2-areas/CMS/ARC TOP-24-006 3 top production.md

 - L 726: Why not 3 or more ? to kill ttbar
 - Would be good to quote the the signal Acc x efficiency for the SL selection, for the different signals.

+Questions:
+- "Validation of the data and Monte Carlo agreement for the DNN discriminator score is done in a completely orthogonal phase space to the signal extraction region."
+What the the score look like the validation region vs the extraction region ?

+Read up to section 5.2 p38
 # Paper Draft
 v0
 L2 why not mention 3t + b as well?